addiscent/vagrant-docker-aws/README.md

       vagrant@vbox-docker-aws:~
       $

+Note the name of the currrently logged-in user is _vagrant_.
+The user _vagrant_ is the user logged in by default on this _vagrantbox_.

 You may need to know the following credentials for some admin activities in this _vagrantbox_ :

       user : vagrant
       password : vagrant

-Confirm successful installation of Docker and AWS CLI by entering the following commands and noting the appropriate results:
+Confirm successful installation of the Docker suite and AWS CLI by entering the following commands and noting the appropriate results:

       $ docker --version
           Docker version 1.11.2, build b9f10c9